pascal1404/cbpi4-mqttBuzzer/README.md

 # cbpi4-mqttBuzzer

-> :Info: **_Attention:_** This Plugin would not be needed anymore!
+> :warning: **_Attention:_** This Plugin would not be needed anymore!
 You can get the Notifications at MQTT without these plugin. topic: cbpi/notification

 ~~A Plugin to send alarms via MQTT to a device which has a buzzer installed.~~